cjvillegas/livewire-alphine-otp-test/README.md

 ## Assumptions
  - The first major assumption I had was "this gonna be easy", but viola!
 It is not
+ - OTPs record in the DB should unique.
+Which means the `code` column in the `otps` table should not duplicate since we are deleting expired OPTs in a regular manner.
  -

 ## Additional Features